Best Time to Repair Your Lawn in the UK - GREENER

 2. Prepare the area

 A light top-dressing of compost or fine soil helps new seed make contact with the ground — a crucial step for germination.
+Filling aeration holes with this soil mixture further improves drainage and promotes better grass growth.

 3. Choose the right seed mix